Best Forex Brokers Singapore

 Visit Broker |

-Note: The spread and minimum deposit is as per information on these brokers’ websites in August 2023.
+Note: The spread and minimum deposit is as per information on these brokers’ websites in June 2024.
 Please see our methodology below.

-Here are 2023’s Best Forex Brokers in Singapore that we have reviewed:
+Here are 2024’s Best Forex Brokers in Singapore that we have reviewed:

 City Index is regulated with the MAS as StoneX Financial Pte.
 Ltd. Their registration number is 201130598R.
-The CFD broker is low risk because they hold a license to operate in Singapore.

 Total Fees: Low typical spread for major pairs.
 There is no extra commission per lot except for shares CFDs.
 In addition, there are fees for credit/debit card deposits, GSLOs, inactivity fees (SGD 21), and swaps.
 Overall, total fees are not too high.